 Pre-implantation Genetic Diagnosis (PGD)

 Mr & Ms Mus have white fur, and desire offspring with black fur.
-Both are heterozygous (Aa) for an allele (a) at a locus that when homozygous (aa) produces offspring with black fur; the allelic difference is detectable with an ASO test.
+Both are heterozygous (Aa) for an allele (a) at a locus that when homozygous (aa) results in offspring with black fur.
+The allelic difference is detectable with an ASO test.
 The parents seek genetic counseling.
-Ova from Ms Mus are extracted and fertilized in vitro: several early-stage blastocyst embryos are extracted from her and maintained in cell culture.
+Ova from Ms Mus are extracted and fertilized with sperm from Mr Mus in vitro. several early-stage blastulae (blastocysts) are extracted from her and maintained in cell culture.
 A single cell from each embryo is extracted and its DNA analyzed with the ASO test.
 Three-quarters of the embryos are expected to be either homozygous AA (top) or heterozygous Aa (bottom); they are discarded.
-Approximately 1 in 4 embryos is homozygous aa and will have black fur.
+Approximately one-quarter of the embryos are homozygous aa (middle) and will have black fur.
 One of these is re-implanted in Ms Mus and allowed to develop to term.

-Note that no "genetic engineering" has been employed.
-The embryos were produced naturally, by in vitro fertilization.
-The genetic screen identified naturally-occurring variation among them and gave the parents a choice, at a very early stage of development.
+No "genetic engineering" has been employed.
+The zygotes were produced by in vitro fertilization, a common procedure.
+The ASO screen identified naturally-occurring variation, and gave the parents a choice at a very early stage of development.
 In humans, Pre-implantation Genetic Diagnosis is currently available for a number of serious, single-locus genetic diseases.

-Diagnosis is made at the 6 ~ 10 cell blastula stage, while the cells are still pluripotent (able to develop into any tissue type).
+Diagnosis is made at the ~100 cell blastula stage, while the cells are still pluripotent (able to differentiate into any tissue type).

 See the 1997 movie